Blaster4385/deepcool-display-linux/README.md

 # DeepCool Display Linux

 This application is a replacement of the original DeepCool Windows application for the LP360 AIO cooler.
 I may add support for the entire LP series and any other new devices that use a similar pixel display.
-This currently only supports drawing custom patterns on the display.
-Support for displaying CPU temprature and usage will be added in future releases.
+This supports drawing custom patterns on the as well as displaying the CPU temperature and usage.

 Special thanks to [@Nortank12](https://github.com/Nortank12) for his work on [deepcool-digital-linux](https://github.com/Nortank12/deepcool-digital-linux).
 I would recommend checking out his app for additional functionality and support for other devices.
 Additionally, thanks to [@rohan09-raj](https://github.com/rohan09-raj) for figuring out the logic of the commands for creating the patterns.